pyiron/executorlib/docs/installation.md

 ```

 ## Without Flux Framework
-It is possible to install `pympipool` without flux, for example for using it on a local workstation or in combination
+It is possible to install `executorlib` without flux, for example for using it on a local workstation or in combination
 with the [Simple Linux Utility for Resource Management (SLURM)](https://slurm.schedmd.com).
 While this is not recommended
-in the high performance computing (HPC) context as `pympipool` with `block_allocation=False` is going to create a SLURM
+in the high performance computing (HPC) context as `executorlib` with `block_allocation=False` is going to create a SLURM
 job step for each submitted python function.

-In this case `pympipool` can be installed using:
+In this case `executorlib` can be installed using:
 ```
-conda install -c conda-forge pympipool
+conda install -c conda-forge executorlib
 ```

 This also includes workstation installations on Windows and MacOS.